Local Gardaí continue to assist people during Level 5 lockdown

 Gardaí carrying out essential shopping for vulnerable members of the community

-Gardaí are continuing to assist vulnerable members of the community who may feel isolated or require help during the Covid-19 Level 5 lockdown.
+Gardaí are continuing to assist vulnerable members of the community who may feel isolated or require help during Level 5 restrictions.

 Under current restrictions, persons should not leave their homes except for essential journeys or to avail of outdoor physical exercise within 5km of their home.

-They say the most vulnerable in our society, particularly our elderly and isolated need support.
+"As we have said before "at this time we need more than ever to support the most vulnerable in our society, particularly our elderly and isolated”.

 Deputy Commissioner, Policing and Security, John Twomey said: "I would like to remind people, particularly at this time of the year, that their local Gardaí are here for them.